verachell/Steampunk-Soap-Opera-NaNoGenMo-2021/README.md

 A file containing the > 50000 words story will be generated in markdown format.

 ### Overview
-The data (in English) comes from 2 Gutenberg books:
+The word data (in English) comes from 2 Gutenberg books:
 - [Esperanto Self-Taught with Phonetic Pronunciation by William Mann](https://www.gutenberg.org/ebooks/23984) (using only the English words in there)
 - [Dolly Dialogues by Anthony Hope](https://www.gutenberg.org/ebooks/1203)